n01302646/Lab-6/README.md

 2. Assuming that you are currently within a Git repository, write the command (or commands) that will cause the file 'hello-world.txt' to be committed.
 Ans: git add hello-world.txt
      git commit hello-world.txt “hello world text file is created”

+3. Assuming that you are currently within a Git repository, write the command (or commands) that will display any uncommitted changes made to the file named 'README.md'.
+Ans: git diff README.md